 The Corporation's financial statements, as well as additional information, are available at www.sedar.com.
 The Corporation's reporting currency is the Canadian dollar and all amounts disclosed herein are in Canadian dollars, unless otherwise stated.

-On February 21, 2017, Santa Rosa Silver Mining Corp. ("Santa Rosa") and Canuc Resources Corporation ("Former Canuc") completed a reverse takeover transaction and continued as one Corporation, Canuc Resources Corporation (the "Transaction").
 The Corporation is listed on the TSX-V under the symbol CDA.
-The registered office is located at 130 Queen's Quay East, Suite 607, Toronto, Ontario, M5A 3Y5.
+The registered office is located at 130 Queens Quay East, Suite 607, Toronto, Ontario, M5A 3Y5.

 CAUTIONARY NOTE REGARDING FORWARD-LOOKING INFORMATION